Here is our school's reading spine, please take some time to have a look at the books we recommend!

 Reading is at the heart of the curriculum.
 We have worked hard to ensure that we are well-resourced and have a wide range of engaging, fully decodable phonics sets and enrichment books to add further interest and variety to the children’s reading experience.
 Children who are on the reading scheme, will bring home two books: one that is matched to their phonic level/reading ability and one that is solely for pleasure.
 The books that we have available are carefully chosen and based around a variety of identified interests, constantly being updated to suit and inspire all children.

 In EYFS and KS1, considerable time is given over to the teaching of systematic phonics using Little Wandle Letters and Sounds.
 This is delivered through small group direct teaching; group guided sessions and a wide variety of spoken language and play activities.
-When the children read 1:1 with an adult, the adults working in KS1 refer to the ‘VIPERS’ mnemonic when asking questions and discussing the story.
-This ensures we are targeting all key comprehension skills.
-When structuring guided reading sessions in KS1, the Little Wandle structure is followed with three sessions a week: decoding, prosody and comprehension.
+When structuring guided reading sessions in EYFS and Year 1, the Little Wandle structure is followed with three sessions a week: decoding, prosody and comprehension.

 Reading for pleasure